Gaurav3454/Learn-HTML-with-ME/README.md

 # Learn-HTML-with-ME
-This repo will contains basic HTML content docs like tags and there uses.
+This repo will contain basic HTML content docs like tags and their uses.